msantos/alcove/README.md

                 If a child process exits because of a signal, notify the controlling Erlang process.

-            flowcontrol : 0 | 0+ : -1
+            flowcontrol : 1 | 0 : 0

-                Enable flow control for a child process.
+                Sets whether flow control is enabled/disabled by default for a newly forked process forked.
+Flow control is applied after the child process calls exec().

+                See setcpid/5.

             signaloneof : 0-255 : 15

                 Send a signal to a child process on shutdown (stdin of the alcove control process is closed).

+                See setcpid/5.

     getpgrp(Drv, ForkChain) -> integer()